Syndicate (Internet personality): Internet career

-2008–2012: Attempts at gaming, sudden growth, and corporate recognition
+2008–2012: Online beginnings and corporate recognition

-Before his initial success and the start of his main gaming channel on YouTube, Cassell uploaded commentary videos on various channels for three years.
+Before the start of his YouTube career, Cassell uploaded commentary videos on various channels for three years.
 He started filming his gaming commentaries with his father's camera, and fashioned it with video game cases to point it at the TV.
 He then acquired a capture card in 2008 to record his gameplay, in which he was inspired by video compilations of no-scope sniper kills on Call of Duty from a friend.
-In regards to limited advances, Cassell elaborated that video capturing content for YouTube was expensive and how there were few content creators achieving success through the site during this time period.
-His inspiration for forming an online personality came from YouTuber Shaun Hutchinson.
-Cassell admired the idea of a mixture of both commentary and gameplay.
+In regards to limited advances in technology, Cassell elaborated that video capturing content for YouTube was expensive.
+He admired the use of both commentary and gameplay in videos, as he was inspired by YouTuber Shaun Hutchinson.

 Cassell registered his gaming YouTube channel under the name "TheSyndicateProject" (renamed as "Syndicate") on 3 September 2010.
 On YouTube, he uploaded Let's Play videos on the video game franchises Halo, Grand Theft Auto, and Call of Duty.
-He came to prominence with his videos on Call of Duty: Modern Warfare 2 and the Call of Duty: Black Ops "zombies" mode.
+He came to prominence with his videos on Call of Duty: Modern Warfare 2 (2009) and the Call of Duty: Black Ops (2010) Zombies mode.
 Cassell had amassed around 300,000 views on his Call of Duty gameplays when he received a contract offer from multi-channel network (MCN) Machinima.
-Cassell described this offer as the start of his full-time career as a gaming YouTuber.
+He described this offer as the start of his full-time career as a gaming YouTuber.
 After passing 500,000 subscribers, his content featured Minecraft gameplay for the first time.
 His Minecraft Let's Play series included The Minecraft Project, Trinity Island, and Mianite, where Cassell forms a storyline through the game with fellow streamers on Twitch, such as Jordan Maron and Sonja Reid.

 In October 2012, Eurogamer reported that Cassell had attracted the attention Call of Duty publisher Activision during a 2011 GameCity convention.
 At the convention, Cassell drew video game journalists' attention to the YouTube gaming community and said that endorsement from a prominent company "is the best thing ever".
 His channel reached one million subscribers and over 370 million views in June 2012.
-Kevin Dowling of The Sunday Times recognized him as the UK's most popular gamer and estimated that he earned ₤700,000 a year, or ₤60,000 a month.
-Dowling said that the engagement Cassell attracted was "because he lead [an exciting life] beyond his gaming videos".
+Kevin Dowling of The Sunday Times recognized him as the UK's most popular gamer and estimated that he earned £700,000 a year, or £60,000 a month.
+Dowling said that the engagement Cassell attracted was "because he led [an exciting life] beyond his gaming videos".